Study says pumped breast milk has higher levels of harmful bacteria than nursing

 For new mums who have to get back to work, the ability to pump breast milk and store this 'liquid gold' for their babies is a godsend.
 Yet, as mums, we can't help but wonder about breastfeeding vs pumping pros and cons.
 Are there any differences between pumped breast milk and the milk obtained from direct latching?

-Now, a new study says that pumped breast milk has higher levels of potentially harmful bacteria than milk from mums who breastfed directly.
+Here's a study that says pumped breast milk has higher levels of potentially harmful bacteria than milk from mums who breastfeed directly.

-The study, published on February 13, 2019 in the journal Cell Host and Microbe, looked at 393 mother-and-infant pairs enrolled in the long-term Canadian Healthy Infant Longitudinal Development birth cohort study, known as the CHILD study.
+The study, published in the journal Cell Host and Microbe, looked at 393 mother-and-infant pairs enrolled in the long-term Canadian Healthy Infant Longitudinal Development birth cohort study, known as the CHILD study.

 - Breast milk DOES contain some bacteria, and is not sterile.